sungchun/shipwrecked/README.md

 ## How to download:

-The projects’ files can be accessed here.
+The projects’ files can be accessed here: [GitHub](https://github.com/sungchun/shipwrecked)

 - If you want to clone the repository:
   1. Click the button labeled ‘Code’.